MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DocSyncBackedType** - When opening a document, an indicator as to the type of document (local or service based)

+- **DurationPreloading** - The duration in microseconds from when the process was created by the operating system to when preloading completes and the app sits and waits for activation by the user.

+- **DurationPreloadingActivation** - The duration in microseconds from when the user activates a preloaded app to when the boot activity completes.

+- **DurationPreloadingWaitLoop** - The duration in microseconds that the app sits waiting for activation by the user after preloading.

 - **DurationUntilMso20Initialization** - The duration in microseconds it took between when the Office process was initialized and mso20win32client.dll was loaded.

 - **Embedding** – Whether the app was opened for OLE embedding.